smartanthill/smartanthill2_0/docs/design-documents/protocols/smartanthill-protocol-stack.rst

 Encoded-\*-Int<max=>
 ''''''''''''''''''''

-Wherever SmartAnthill specification mentions Encoded-Unsigned-Int or Encoded-Signed-Int, it MUST specify it in the form of *Encoded-Unsigned-Int<max=...>* or *Encoded-Signed-Int<max=...>*. "max=" parameter specifies maximum number of bytes which can appear in this place.
-For example, Encoded-Unsigned-Int<max=2> specifies that maximum two bytes of Encoded-Unsigned-Int can appear at the specified place, and therefore than values over 16511 cannot be encoded.
-It also implies that the result of such Encoded-Unsigned-Int<max=2> always fits into 2 bytes (for example, into uint16_t).
+Wherever SmartAnthill specification mentions Encoded-Unsigned-Int or Encoded-Signed-Int, it MUST specify it in the form of *Encoded-Unsigned-Int<max=...>* or *Encoded-Signed-Int<max=...>*. "max=" parameter specifies maximum number of bytes which are necessary to represent the encoded number.
+For example, Encoded-Unsigned-Int<max=2> specifies that the number is between 0 and 65535 (and therefore from one to three bytes may be used to encode it).
 The high bit of the last possible byte of Encoded-\*-Int is always 0; this ensures an option for an easy expansion in the future.

-Currently supported values of "max=" parameter are from 1 to 9.
+Currently supported values of "max=" parameter are from 1 to 8.

 When parsing Encoded-\*-Int, if high bit in the last-possible byte is 1, then Encoded-\*-Int is considered invalid.
 Handling of invalid Encoded-\*-Ints SHOULD be specified in the appropriate place of documentation.